theantialex/Product_EDA/README.md

 First, let's identify overall pricing trends and strategies.
 For that we can look at corelation between Sell_Price and Discount with Categories.

 ![Alt text](prices_discounts.png)

 Additionally, we can look at corelation between MRT, Sell_Price and Actual_Price by Category and identify categories with the biggest markup.

 ![Alt text](MRP_prices.png)

 Secondly, let's explore top 10 brands that were identified earlier.
 For that we can look at stacked bar chart of categories by brands.

 ![Alt text](categories_by_brands.png)

-In order to identify brand specific pricing patterns, we can look at the differences between MRT, Sell_Price and Actual_Price.
+In order to identify brand specific pricing patterns, we can look at the differences between Actual_Prices by categories.

 ![Alt text](brand_pricing.png)